List of European countries by percentage of women in national parliaments

 This is a list of European countries by percentage of women in national parliaments.

-As of 2024, the top three are Sweden (47%), Finland (46%) and Iceland (46%), whereas the bottom three are Cyprus (14%), Hungary (15%), Russia (16%).
+As of 2024, the top three are Finland (46%), Iceland (46%) and Sweden (45%), whereas the bottom three are Cyprus (14%), Hungary (16%), Russia (16%).

 Map

 The map data is for the year 2017 from the World Bank.
 Numbers are as a percentage, and are based on the proportion of women who hold national seats.

 Table

 The table data is for an interval of years from the World Bank.
 Numbers are as a percentage, and are based on the proportion of women who hold national seats.